NativeScript/docs-v7/docs/runtimes/android/metadata/accessing-packages.md

 const randomViewId = android.view.View.generateViewId(); // static method call to 'public static int generateViewId()' - generates a random integer suitable for Android Views
 ```

-# Extending Classes and Interfaces
+## Extend Classes and Interfaces
-For a comprehensive guide on extending classes and implementing interfaces through JavaScript/TypeScript check out [the dedicated article](../generator/extend-class-interface.md)
+For a comprehensive guide on extending classes and implementing interfaces through JavaScript/TypeScript check out [the dedicated article](../generator/extend-class-interface.md).

-# Full fledged example
+## Full-fledged Example
-Let's take a sample Android code, and transcribe it to JavaScript/TypeScript
+Let's take a sample Android code, and transcribe it to JavaScript/TypeScript.

 The following code (courtesy of [startandroid.ru](http://startandroid.ru/en/lessons/220-lesson-16-creating-layout-programmatically-layoutparams.html)) creates an Android layout, and adds a couple Button and TextView elements:
 ```java